Introduction

 -

-Software and Digital Products: Although not explicitly covered in the CPA 1987, recent case law suggests that software, especially when part of a physical product, may be considered a product.
+Software and Digital Products: Although not explicitly mentioned in the CPA 1987, recent legal developments suggest that software, particularly when embedded in a physical item, may be regarded as a product.
+For instance, software essential to the functioning of machinery could fall under this definition.

 -